johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 3. [Commercial organisations]
 4. [Missional movements]

-### Terms ###
+### Terms

-Increase
-: refers to numerical growth
+-	**Increase** : refers to numerical growth

-Expansion
-: refers to geographical enlargement, or extension.
+-	**Expansion** : refers to geographical enlargement, or extension.

-### Scripture [scripture-expansion] ###
+### Scripture [scripture-expansion]

-Read these passages aloud together:

-Note
-:	Observe how each passage summarises a significant period of activity, during which early messianic communities established a missional movement of disciples.
+Read these passages aloud together. *Observe how each passage summarises a significant period of activity, during which early messianic communities established a missional movement of disciples.*

 -	Acts 2:42-47
 -	Acts 6:7